gnotaras/wordpress-add-meta-tags/readme.txt

 - [2.8.1](http://www.codetrax.org/versions/193)
  - Added new option to omit og:video OpenGraph meta tags. (props to Rika for feedback)
  - Added support for WooCommerce and Easy-Digital-Downloads product and product group page auto-detection.
 Need to be enabled in the settings.
 Currently, basic product metadata is generated.
-Futher customization is possible with filtering.
-See examples 13 and 14 in the description page.
+Time permitting it will be improved in future releases.
+Further customization is possible with filtering.
+See examples 13 and 14 in the description page. (thanks all for feedback)
  - Minor improvements of the README.
  - Updated translations.
 - [2.8.0](http://www.codetrax.org/versions/192)